Punish publishers of controversial history text books despite apology – Adam Bonaa

 “With regards to this tribal dimensions that these publication has taken, I am saddened because the publishers of this book should have known better,” he said.

 He added “we all can make reference to Rwanda.
-These issues you can’t take them lightly.
+Issues you can’t take them lightly.
 The fact that it found its way into a book or into books that are going to be taught to our young children, for me is worrying.

 Meanwhile, publishers of the new textbooks, which have stirred public uproar as a result of seemingly disparaging references to some personalities and ethnic groups, have announced the immediate withdrawal of the “unapproved” study materials.